 FHWA Program Offices with responsibilities for tolling programs and the Office of Chief Counsel are currently revising existing guidance documents on Federal tolling programs to reflect the changes made by MAP-21.
 Notices will be published in the Federal Register when this new guidance has been finalized.

 View Memorandum to FHWA Division Administrators on Guidance for General Tolling Programs.

 Given the changes made to Federal tolling programs in MAP-21, including the mainstreaming of the ELDP and ISCTPP and the elimination of requirements for toll agreements under Section 129 and Section 166 tolling agreements, there is no longer a need for project sponsors to submit a formal tolling Expression of Interest prior to seeking tolling authority.

-In lieu of such a submission, we would suggest that Division Offices with questions on advancing tolling projects in their States first work through Darren Timothy in the Office of Innovative Program Delivery, who coordinates the Tolling and Pricing Team at FHWA headquarters.
+In lieu of such a submission, we would suggest that Division Offices with questions on advancing tolling projects in their States first work through Darren Timothy in the Center for Innovative Finance Support, who coordinates the Tolling and Pricing Team at FHWA headquarters.
 He is available to provide assistance on general or cross-cutting questions on the Federal tolling programs, including: